Dairy Farmer - Job opportunities Alternative titles

 - Contract Milker

-- Contract milkers pay for a percentage of the farm costs (without owning the cows) and receive a percentage of the profits.
+- Contract milkers pay for a percentage of the farm costs (without owning the cows) and receive a set reward per kilogram of milk solids.

 - Dairy Farm Manager